Interval annotations

 - optional headers and columns (e.g. for channels or meta-data)

-- ability to include dates for longer recordingsd
+- ability to include dates in various formats for longer recordings

 When writing .annot

-files, Luna adheres to a standard, full specification:
+files, Luna adheres to a standard, full default:

-- explicit start and stop times for annotations (although these can either be in elapsed seconds or clocktime)
+- explicit start and stop times for annotations in elapsed seconds

 - ordered by time of occurrence